dustinpfister/blog_posts/_posts/vuejs-method.md

 layout: post
 categories: vuejs
 id: 454
-updated: 2019-05-20 11:06:55
+updated: 2019-05-20 11:38:42
-version: 1.1
+version: 1.2
 ---

 In vuejs there is the methods option of a vue class constructor that can be used to define event handers for a vuejs project.
+In native client side javaScript events can be attached to dome elements with addEventListener, or some similar method, as a way to define what needs to happen when a user clicks on something with a mouse, or preform one of many other such actions.
+In vuejs the methods option is one of many options that can be used to define what a Vue call instance of constructor is, keeping everything neat, tidy, and well structured.
+So in this post I will be going over some quick examples of using the vue methods option.

 <!-- more -->